Sailing Safety Advice

 The club has reviewed potential risks that windsurfers could face and are listed here.
 It is a condition of membership that members have read this and familiarised their selves with this safety information.

-There are occasions when a member may need help (injury or equipment failure) and the club does have a boat for this purpose.
-The boat is also used for other club events (open day, fun day etc).
-A number of members have received power boat training ( a list of those authorised to use the boat is available and can be found next to the boat).
-If you need help while on the water, then to attract attention, use the international distress signal.
+The boat is not generally available and should only be used in an emergency by someone who is confident using a power boat and has a power boat licence, i.e. RYA PB level 2 certification.
+A number of members have received power boat training If you need help while on the water, then to attract attention, use the international distress signal.
 Clench your fists and repeatedly raise and lower your arms at either side of your body, while kneeling or sitting on the board. (avoid crossing your arms above your head.)

 THE MOST COMMON NEED FOR RESCUE IS EQUIPMENT FAILURE